 Cards for Bad/ No Credit Cons

 Of course, there are a few disadvantages of holding a card for poor credit.
 These are some of them.

-High-interest rates, annual fees, and more are a huge drawback of these credit cards.
+- Hefty Fees.
+High-interest rates, annual fees, and more are huge drawbacks of these cards.
 Avoid carrying balance and debt at all costs.

-Cards for bad/ no credit rarely come with any rewards or welcome bonuses, except secured credit cards.
+- Limited Rewards and Bonuses.
+These cards rarely come with any rewards or welcome bonuses, except secured ones.
 So, don’t expect to receive more than a simple opportunity to improve your financial health.
 You can always upgrade to a better card with more perks once you’ve improved your score.

 The Bottom Line